1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Octave

-notes Note Values
+notes Note Duration

 Note durations are indicated by the type of note head and the use of stems, flags or beams.
 Stems may point up or down for the same duration.